khakhalin/notes/keywords/ml_questions.md

 * How does Bayesian methods do automatic feature selection?
 * What do you mean by Bayesian regularization?
 * When will you use Bayesian methods instead of Frequentist methods?
 (Small dataset, large feature set)
-* Regularization
-* What is L1 regularization?
-* What is L2 regularization?
 * Compare L1 and L2 regularization.
-* Why does L1 regularization result in sparse models? here
+    * Why does L1 regularization result in sparse models?
 * Evaluation of Machine Learning systems
 * What are accuracy, sensitivity, specificity, ROC?
 * What are precision and recall?